theoutfield/sc_sncn_motorcontrol/module_pwm/doc/index.rst

 3. Include the WATCHDOG Service header **watchdog_service.h** in your app.

-4. Define the required pwm ports in the board-support-package of your IFM module.
-By default, these ports are defined for phase A, B and C of the IFM module.
+4. Define the required pwm ports in the board-support-package of your Drive module.
+By default, these ports are defined for phase A, B and C of the Drive module.

-5. Define the required watchdog ports in the board-support-package of your IFM module.
-By default, these ports are defined in the board-support-package of each IFM module.
+5. Define the required watchdog ports in the board-support-package of your Drive module.
+By default, these ports are defined in the board-support-package of each Drive module.

 6. Inside your main function, instantiate the interfaces array for the Service-Clients communication (both watchdog service and pwm service).

-7. At your IFM tile, instantiate the Services (both PWM service and watchdog service)
+7. At your IF2 tile, instantiate the Services (both PWM service and watchdog service)

 8. At whichever other core, now you can perform calls to the PWM Service through the interfaces connected to it.